IrisShaders/Iris/docs/ShaderpackBugs.md

       from block entities, the block breaking animation is written to the terrain render target instead of being blended with the block entity.
     * Workaround: unknown.
+- Sky is visible through chests if a nether portal is in front of the chest
+    - Diagnosis: The chest pixels get blended with the nether portal pixels and then the combined pixels get blended with the horizon with the nether portal's alpha value
+    - Workaround: none, inherent issue with how Sildur's Vibrant does deferred rendering.

 ## Chocapic v4